What Size Heat Pump? (and lots more besides!)

 - Plymouth (-1.2 ℃)

-Note: you can put your postcode and elevation into the MCS Spreadsheet to get your own DT.
+Note: you can put your postcode and elevation into the MCS Spreadsheet and see your own location Design Outdoor Temperature.

-When designing a heating system, engineers will ensure that there is enough heat being provided at DT.
-So if you’re in Manchester, the DT is -2.2 ℃.
+When designing a heating system, engineers will ensure that there is enough heat being provided at Design Outdoor Temperature.
+So if you’re in Manchester, the DOT is -2.2 ℃.

-Obviously if you are further north than Glasgow, you may amend the DT to be lower than the listed -3.9 ℃ and design the system accordingly.
+Obviously if you are further north than Glasgow, you may amend the DOT to be lower than the listed -3.9 ℃ and design the system accordingly.

 Similarly, if you want your target indoor temperature to be 23 ℃, then the calculations used would reflect that.

-Elevation also affects DT.
+Elevation also affects DOT.
 The higher up you are, the colder it can become compared to being at sea level.

-In my case, our area of Sheffield is 100m above sea level, so my DT comes out at -2.5 ℃.
+In my case, our area of Sheffield is 100m above sea level, so my DOT comes out at -2.5 ℃.

 Simply put, the bigger the difference between outside design temperature and target indoor temperature, the bigger the calculated heat loss will be.
 Makes sense right?

-The total of all the rooms’ heat loss is then the figure you would use to choose the heat pump size.
+The total of all the rooms’ heat loss is then the figure that would help you choose the heat pump size.
 Remember, you size the heat pump for this worst case design temperature scenario.

 As a real world example, here are the results of the room by room survey undertaken for me by Damon Blakemore Plumbing Heating and Renewables (Heating Installer of the Year for Yorkshire and National runner-up 2022).